 - Time and time again, Judaism teaches us to share our bounty.
 Whether it be leaving the corners of our fields, or donating money to the local soup kitchen, our tradition teaches us to have a responsibility to ensure that all members of our society are fed and sustained.
 What are some ways that you can uphold this commandment, and help nourish our community?

-Description: They need volunteers to help serve meals at multiple sites in University City.
+- University City Hospitality Coalition: Help serve meals at multiple sites in University City.

 Contact info: Volunteer Information